stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 *You create a long, vine-like whip covered in thorns that lashes out at your command.*

 Make a melee transmutation attack against a target that you can see within range.
-If the attack hits, the creature takes 1d6 + your spellcasting ability modifier piercing damage, and if the creature is large or smaller, you pull the creature up to 10 feet closer to you.
+If the attack hits, the creature takes 1d6 + your spellcasting attribute modifier piercing damage, and if the creature is large or smaller, you pull the creature up to 10 feet closer to you.